freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

-# Learn Intermediate Bash by Building
+# Learn Advanced Bash by Building

-> Welcome to the Intermediate Bash lessons!
+> Welcome to the Advanced Bash lessons!

 ## 10. Start the Terminal